-(d) Meeting Agendas and Minutes.
-Each Party shall disclose to the other proposed agenda items along with appropriate information at least [] in advance of each meeting of the applicable Committee; provided that under exigent circumstances requiring Committee input, a Party may provide its agenda items to the other Party within a shorter period of time in advance of the meeting, or may propose that there not be a specific agenda for a particular meeting, so long as such other Party consents to such later addition of such agenda items or the absence of a specific agenda for such Committee meeting.

-(e) Multiple JDCs and JCCs at the Discretion of the JEC.
+- (d) Meeting Agendas and Minutes.
+Each Party shall disclose to the other proposed agenda items along with appropriate information at least [\] in advance of each meeting of the applicable Committee; provided that under exigent circumstances requiring Committee input, a Party may provide its agenda items to the other Party within a shorter period of time in advance of the meeting, or may propose that there not be a specific agenda for a particular meeting, so long as such other Party consents to such later addition of such agenda items or the absence of a specific agenda for such Committee meeting. - (e) Multiple JDCs and JCCs at the Discretion of the JEC.
 The JEC may determine that a separate JDC and/or JCC be formed for each Product.
-In such event, the Parties will appoint representatives to such additional committees and such committees will be subject to the all of the applicable terms and conditions of this Agreement with respect to the JDC and the JCC, in each case, solely with respect to the Product to which such Committees relate.

-(f) Working Groups.
+In such event, the Parties will appoint representatives to such additional committees and such committees will be subject to the all of the applicable terms and conditions of this Agreement with respect to the JDC and the JCC, in each case, solely with respect to the Product to which such Committees relate. - (f) Working Groups.
 From time to time, the JEC, JDC, JCC, or JFC may establish and delegate duties to other committees, sub-committees or directed teams (each, a "Working Group") on an "as-needed" basis to oversee particular projects or activities, which delegation shall be reflected in the minutes of the meetings of the applicable Committee.
 Each such Working Group shall be constituted and shall operate as the JEC, JDC, JCC, or JFC, as the case may be, determines.
 The Working Groups may be established on an ad hoc basis for purposes of a specific project, for the life of a Product, or on such other basis as the applicable Committee may determine.
 Each Working Group and its activities shall be subject to the oversight, review and approval of, and shall report to, the Committee that established such Working Group.
-In no event shall the authority of the Working Group shall be referred to the applicable Committee for resolution.

-(g) Interactions Between Committees and Internal Teams.
+In no event shall the authority of the Working Group exceed that specified for the relevant Committee in this Article 2.
+Any disagreement between the designees of BMS and Exelixis on a Working Group shall be referred to the applicable Committee for resolution. - (g) Interactions Between Committees and Internal Teams.
 The Parties recognize that each Party possesses an internal structure (including various committees, teams and review boards) that will be involved in administering such Party's activities under this Agreement.
 Each Committee shall establish procedures to facilitate communications between such Committee or Working Group and the relevant internal committee, team or board of each of the Parties in order to maximize the efficiency of the Collaboration, including by requiring appropriate members of such Committee to be available at reasonable times and places and upon reasonable prior notice for making appropriate oral reports to, and responding to reasonable inquiries from, the relevant internal committee, team or board.